tinkerbell/proposals/proposals/0025/README.md

 ## Proposal

-* Update the tinkerbell/osie repository state from `Experimental` to `Deprecated`
+* Update the tinkerbell/osie repository state from `Experimental` to `Deprecated`.
-* Commit to only accepting bug fixes for the first 60 days
+* Commit to only accepting bug fixes for the first 60 days.
-* After 60-days, set the tinkerbell/osie repository as archived (read-only)
+* After 60-days, set the tinkerbell/osie repository to `archived` (read-only).
-* Allow users to continue to maintain their own local OSIE fork ad infinitum
+* Allow users to continue to maintain their own local OSIE fork ad infinitum.

 ## Alternatives